aboutcoders/job-bundle/Resources/docs/scheduled-jobs.md

 ## Creating a schedule

-There are different ways to create a scheduled.
+There are different ways to create a schedule.
 One way is to use the `createSchedule` method of the job.

 ```php
 $job = $manager->create('foobar');